What is GraphQL schema stitching and how does it work with Hygraph?

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure high standards for security and data protection.
-(Security Features)
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+For more details, visit the Hygraph Secure Features page.
+Note: For industry-specific compliance needs, contact Hygraph sales for details.

 Customer Experience & Support